disha-surana/basic-programs/README.md

 15.CPP: Breaking The Record-
 Maria plays college basketball and wants to go pro.
 Each season she maintains a record of her play.
 She tabulates the number of times she breaks her season record for most points and least points in a game.
 Points scored in the first game establish her record for the season, and she begins counting from there.

+16.CPP: Given an array,A, of n integers, print A's elements in reverse order as a single line of space-separated numbers.

+17.CPP: Given a time in 12-hour AM/PM format, convert it to military (24-hour) time.
+Note: Midnight is 12:00:00AM on a 12-hour clock, and 00:00:00 on a 24-hour clock.
+Noon is 12:00:00PM on a 12-hour clock, and 12:00:00 on a 24-hour clock.